2018 Italian Grand Prix

 The 2018 Italian Grand Prix (formally the Formula 1 Gran Premio Heineken d'Italia 2018) was a Formula One motor race held on 2 September 2018 at the Autodromo Nazionale di Monza in Monza, Italy.
 The race was the fourteenth round of the 2018 Formula One World Championship and marked the 88th running of the Italian Grand Prix and the 83rd time the race was held at Monza.

 Mercedes driver Lewis Hamilton entered the round with a 17-point lead over Sebastian Vettel in the Drivers' Championship.
 In the World Constructors' Championship, Mercedes led Ferrari by 15 points.

+Kimi Räikkönen took the fastest pole position in Formula 1 history with an average speed of 263.588 km/h, breaking the record set by Rubens Barrichello in 2004.
+Räikkönen's previous pole was at the 2017 Monaco Grand Prix.